What is Talcum Powder?

 Have There Been Talcum Powder Settlements?

-As of January 2017, there have been no reported talcum powder lawsuit settlements.
 In a federal case tried against Johnson & Johnson in 2013, a jury found that the company failed to warn about the risks associated with talcum powder products, although it awarded no damages to the plaintiff.

 Talcum Powder News & Case Updates